darkberrycf/hello-world/README.md

 # hello-world
 One of a kind
-I'm learning to code from scratch
+I'm learning to code from scratch.